 |non-Aryan drinking cup|

 The complexity approach, of course, theoretically may be resorted to in situations where other options are not easily forthcoming, but it is in many ways the "dark side" of rune-magick and causes more harm than benefit to the magus, taxing both Wyrd and hamingja and ultimately corrupting one mentally into a herder of others rather than a cultivator of oneself.
 Generally the more complex and convoluted the spell, runic or not, the more it corrupts the practitioner into a slave-master mentality, and ultimately mutates into his own prison of countless mental roadblocks, more and more akin to what Hermetic magick became.
-This addictive, coercive form of magick was likely what Tolkien was alluding to when he described the One Ring with its complex engraved spell of squiggly letters entirely covering both sides, "to rule them all".
+This addictive, coercive form of magick is unnatural to the Runes, but is very commonly associated with the non-linear scripts of herder cultures; this herder/slave archetype magick was likely what Tolkien was alluding to when he described the One Ring with its complex engraved spell of squiggly letters entirely covering both sides, "to rule them all".